andyw-lala/Tek7KTesters/Readout/README.md

 * T1 is driven into saturation by a logic 1 input, resulting in the base of T2 being held at around 30 mV.
 * T2 then functions as a 100 uA current source, with the current defined by R10 (since the emitter will be held at (Vbe + ~ 30 mV).
 * Similarly for each of the other three bits.
 The values of R12, R14, and R16 result in binary weighted current sources.
-* These are summed via 10K resistors and used to drive a Wilson current mirror that provides the signal required by the mainframe as a current sink to the -15 V rail.
+* These are summed via 10K resistors and used to drive an enhanced Wilson current mirror (U2, 4 matched NPN transistors in a single package) that provides the signal required by the mainframe as a current sink to the -15 V rail.

 This circuit is repeated four times (row and column for two channels.)

+Note: R92-5 are normally not populated.
+They are on the schematic to facilitate testing of the prototype.

 ## PSoC Connectivity